motdotla/carringtoncodeday/README.md

 ```

 Now, after the 10 seconds are over, we turn on the led.
 That led is simulating our launch of the rocket at this time.

+# Notes

+* 6-10
+* Freshmen
+* Hoping to be engineers.
+This is a chance to introduce them to programming.
+* If you can come up with the code then, the user

+# Materials

+* Laptops
+* Sublime Text Editor
+*

+# Parts

+* Assembling rocket (15-20 minutes) 9:45am
+* Go out and launch them (30-45 minutes) 10:10am
+* Install Arduino and Firmata (30 minutes) 11:00am
+* Jump into the code (30 minutes).
+Code an LED to flash 11:30am
+* 12:00pm lunch
+* 12:30pm lunch ends
+* Creating a countdown timer (30 minutes).
+12:30pm - 1:00pm
+* Combining that code w/ the signal to launch the rocket (30-60 minutes).
+1:00pm - 2:00pm
+* 2:00pm - 3:00pm and launch rocket